The intersection between process safety and environmental protection

 OSHA established its process safety management (PSM) standard to prevent workplace incidents caused by hazardous chemicals.
 But the benefits of PSM extend to many industries—not just those that deal with chemical production.
+One of the biggest areas where this is true is where process safety and environmental protection meet.

 There is much debate surrounding the topic of corporate social responsibility when it comes to protecting the environment.
 The belief that workers are entitled to workplace protections does not always extend to the planet.
 But a dedicated approach to environmental hazard prevention is needed in all industries.